gilmore-lab/databrary-authorizations/authorization-process.md

 * Include in email
 	+ Subject: Received signed Databrary Agreement
-	+ CC: researcher, Karen, authorize@databrary.org, approving authority email if they sent agreement
+	+ CC: researcher, authorize@databrary.org, approving authority email if they sent agreement

 #### Create institution on Databrary if it doesn't already exist on Databrary
 * make sure you are logged out of the databrary.org website